GaloisInc/saw-script/doc/manual/manual.md

 term_tree_size : Term -> Int
 ~~~~

-The first, `term_size` calculates the number of nodes in the DAG
+The first, `term_size`, calculates the number of nodes in the Directed
-representation of a `Term` used internally by SAW.
-This is the most
+Acyclic Graph (DAG) representation of a `Term` used internally by SAW.
-appropriate way of determining the rsource use of a particular term.
-The
+This is the most appropriate way of determining the resource use of a
-second, `term_tree_size`, calculates how large a `Term` would be if it
+particular term.
+The second, `term_tree_size`, calculates how large a
-were represented by a tree instead of a DAG.
-This can, in general, be
+`Term` would be if it were represented by a tree instead of a DAG.
+This
-much, much larger than the number returned by `term_size`, and serves
+can, in general, be much, much larger than the number returned by
-primarily as a way of assessing how much benefit there is to the term
+`term_size`, and serves primarily as a way of assessing how much benefit
-sharing used by the DAG representation, for a specific term.
+there is to the term sharing used by the DAG representation, for a

-TODO: describe type checking
+specific term.

+Finally, a few commands exist related to the internal SAWCore type of a
+`Term`.

 ~~~~
-check_convertible : Term -> Term -> TopLevel ()

 check_term : Term -> TopLevel ()

 type : Term -> Type
 ~~~~

+The `check_term` command checks that the internal structure of a `Term`
+is well-formed, and that it passes all of the rules of the SAWCore type
+checker.
+The `type` function returns the type of a particular `Term`,
+which can then be used to, for example, construct a new fresh variable
+with `fresh_symbolic`.

 ## Loading and Storing Terms